 The OceanBox halibut was wonderful with a buttery flakey taste and texture.
-We marinated in lemon, olive oil, garlic, salt, and pepper and topped with a garlic, lemon butter and it was delicious.
+We marinated it in lemon, olive oil, garlic, salt, and pepper and topped it with garlic, and lemon butter and it was delicious.

 OceanBox is slightly more expensive, but more convenient than WholeFoods if you are unable to get to the store or do not have a WholeFoods or other high-quality seafood market nearby.

 It is easy to sign up for a plan and pause or cancel your subscription if you only want a box every now and then or just want to try them out.
 Plus when you sign up for their email newsletter they will send you coupon codes regularly.